 STICLO France and STICLO Italy were multicenter, randomized, double-blind, placebo-controlled trials that were conducted according to similar protocols and had comparable results.1,2 Patients were 3 to less than 18 years old; had a confirmed diagnosis of Dravet syndrome; had inadequately controlled seizures on clobazam and valproate; and suffered from four or more generalized clonic or tonic-clonic seizures per month, despite optimized therapy.

-Response was defined as experiencing a greater than 50% decrease in the frequency of generalized clonic or tonic-clonic seizures during the treatment period compared with baseline.2,7 “Seizure-free” was defined as experiencing no generalized clonic or tonic-clonic seizures for the duration of the study.1,6 The baseline was one month on clobazam and valproate before patients entered the double-blind trial for two months on either DIACOMIT (50 mg/kg/day) or placebo.
+Response was defined as experiencing a greater than 50% decrease in the frequency of generalized clonic or tonic-clonic seizures during the second month of the treatment period compared with baseline.2,7 “Seizure-free” was defined as experiencing no generalized clonic or tonic-clonic seizures for the duration of the study.1,6 The baseline was one month on clobazam and valproate before patients entered the double-blind trial for two months on either DIACOMIT (50 mg/kg/day) or placebo.

 Save DIACOMIT’s proven results for future reference.